 One place that I have been to quite often in Singapore was Satay By the Bay and Marina Barrage.
 I have seen a Significant number of Birds in these areas alone.
 One bird in particular which I enjoyed taking a picture of was the Common Kingfisher.

-Black Bittern Another migrant which popped up at the same pond was 3 black bitterns.
+Another migrant which popped up at the same pond was 3 black bitterns.
 It was quite surprising to see them stay here for so long.
 They were first sighted in Dec of 2015 and stayed till about June of the next year.

+The Nightjar is very difficult to photograph is the day time as they are very well camouflaged in the trees during the day.
+I had managed to come within 2 meters of the bird and I just needed to use 370mm to get a full frame shoot.
 When I did not want to go to SBTB, I went to Marina Barrage.
 I had a blast in Marina Barrage, by seeing many shore bird species which I had never previously seen.
 Some of them include, the Masked Lapwing, Lesser Sandplover, Malaysian Plover, White faced plover, Kentish plover, Greater Sand Plover and many more.
 Some of the images are below:

-Masked Lapwing Kentish Plover Ruddy Turnstone These were just some of the birds I saw in Singapore.
+These were just some of the birds I saw in Singapore.
 Hopefully in the next few days I will be able to upload all the images I took at Bali, Us and India.
 Please follow my flicker and Facebook.

 Comments